wiselencave/MDXReForged/README.md

 ### Performance improvements:
 - Core math and geometry types rewritten as structs instead of classes.
+- Replaced properties exposing `List<T>` with arrays where collection size is known in advance.
+For all chunk readers with a known object count, `List<T>` collections now preallocate capacity.

 ### Null safety:
 - Added `GetItems<T>` for safe access to list-based chunks.
 If the chunk is missing, it returns an empty list.
 Added strongly-typed overloads (e.g., `GetBones()`, `GetTextures()`).